Travel to Australia during Covid-19: What you need to know before you go - KRDO

 The basics

 As one of the countries to have performed better in the pandemic, Australia’s borders are still closed.
 After murmurs that visitors may be allowed to trickle in by the end of 2021, the government is now suggesting it will be 2022 at the earliest.
 On May 12, Qantas announced it was canceling international flights (other to New Zealand) until December 20, 2021.
-A travel bubble with New Zealand started April 19 — although it was temporarily paused on May 6.
+A travel bubble with New Zealand started April 19 — although it was temporarily paused on May 6, and governments have warned that it is subject to interruption, depending on infection rates.

 What’s on offer